suchard-group/hawkes/README.md

 Another approach is to download vendor specific SDKs, which also include the shared libraries. <https://github.com/cdeterman/gpuR/wiki/Installing-OpenCL> has more details on this approach.

 #### OpenCL on Windows
-Building the MassiveMDS R package on Windows with OpenCL requires copying (once installed) `OpenCl.dll` to the MassiveMDS library.
+Building the hpHawkes R package on Windows with OpenCL requires copying (once installed) `OpenCl.dll` to the hpHawkes library.
 For a 64 bit machine use

 ```
-cd MassiveMDS
+cd hawkes
 scp /C/Windows/System32/OpenCL.dll inst/lib/x64
 ```
 and for a 32 bit machine use the following.
 ```
-cd MassiveMDS
+cd hawkes
 scp /C/Windows/SysWOW64/OpenCL.dll inst/lib/i386
 ```
 Finally, uncomment the indicated lines in `src/Makevars.win`.